dk14/crypto/chats/btc-audit/README.md

 > it is extremely dangerous type of attack if implemented.
 No police/government/regulators can save you from this.
 This is military-grade attack that is becoming rapidly available even to kids, thanks to AI

+**Impact (if mediated)**.
 Paper wallets are not permanent anymore - have to update (write down new) seedphrases, when network detects risk.
 No permanent addresses.
 No permanent IDs on blockchain - long-term contracts have to be re-negotiated periodically (update parties).
 The issue makes smart-contract VMs risky and inconvinient, since they meant for long-term contracts and over-designed funds, only pure-function-like contracts (with predefined execution time) make sense (eg Bitcoin Script or DLC and [DSLs for it](https://dk14.github.io/mega-peers/docs/#/dsl)).
 Existing long-term contracts are at extra risk if they exclusively time-locked and glued to an ID (address or pubkey).

 > Long term: the more scarse computational resources will become - the higher tx-fees will get.
 Physically, it will be grounded in sillicon rather than energy.
 Both depend on farming efficiency: more collectivism -> more foraging overheads and scarcity of chemical energy -> less productivity -> less sillicon supply -> higher transaction overhead -> low liquidity.